-Only a short distance off the coast of Florida, but a world of difference from the U.S. The small island of Cuba has long been a destination that intrigued Americans, but since the 60s they have not been able to visit and see for themselves.
-While the embargo has not been lifted, with a General License we can finally visit Cuba on a people-to-people exchange tour.
+Only a short distance off the coast of Florida, but a world of difference from the USA.
+The small island of Cuba has long been a destination that intrigued Americans, but since the 60s they have not been able to visit and see for themselves.
+Although American cruise ships are no longer allowed to visit Cuba, with our General License we can continue to visit Cuba in support of the Cuban people.
 See the vibrant and colorful capital city of Havana, where the music and artistry is sure to capture your heart.
 Don't forget about the salsa dancing!
 Go back in time on a classic car tour, where you will see vehicles that have been on the road since before the embargo in 1962.
 Visit a large farm outside the city and learn about their sustainable methods.
 Share ideas and information with the locals about farming and technology.
 Travel into the countryside to Vinales Valley, the foremost tobacco growing region.
 Enjoy a mojito and a cigar factory tour, and you have the makings of a fun winter getaway!

 Day 3: Havana

-Day 5: Viñales Valley / Pinar del Rio / Havana
+Day 6: Viñales Valley / Pinar del Rio / Varadero Resort

-Day 6: Havana / Bay of Pigs / Varadero Resort
+Day 7: Varadero / Bay of Pigs / Varadero Resort

-Today we depart to a nearby sugar mill.
+This morning we depart to a nearby sugar mill.
 Until the 1960s, Cuba was the largest sugar exporter in the world with the U.S. receiving 33% of our sugar imports from Cuba.
 During the cold war, Cuba’s sugar exports were bought with subsidies from the Soviet Union.
 After the collapse of this trade arrangement, accompanied by a collapse in sugar prices, two thirds of sugar mills in Cuba closed and 100,000 workers lost their jobs.
 Production dropped eight million tons, to 3.2 million tons.
 In 2008, sugar prices began rising as the result of a new interest and a greater demand for sugar.
 Today the sugar production in the cane sugar mills is estimated at 1.6–1.8 million tons.
 400,000 tons are exported to China and 550,000–700,000 tons are used for domestic consumption.
-Because of the dramatic drop in sugar production, many of the mills were closed.
 The Cuban government will not allow visits to working sugarcane mills, but in 1999 this particular location was closed and transformed into a museum, allowing you to see the giant equipment and learn about the advancements in technology through the years.
 See the thick black smoke bellow out of an old coal fire steam train as we board for a relaxing cruise along the countryside.
 This short path used to be reserved for sugarcane transportation, but now it is just a fun way to relive the old days.
-Following our visit, we return to Havana where you will learn the real story of the cigar industry in Cuba as we visit a major cigar factory.
-The Cuban government rolls the production from every farm in Cuba, no matter what label or brand.
-Recently the Cuban government changed their policy and now allows each farmer to keep a small portion of their tobacco production for friends and family.
-It is hard to beat the great Cuban cigars that are rolled under the supervision and standards of the Cuban government.
-The cigars all go through the same rigorous testing using specific methods during the rolling.
-They even stop rolling if the humidity gets too low.
-Always a very interesting visit!
-Enjoy your final evening relaxing at Hotel Nacional’s lovely outdoor lounge, gazing out at the amazing views of the Atlantic Ocean, while reminiscing about Cuba’s nostalgic past, which is still very apparent today.
-B, L, D

-Transfer to the airport for your flight to Miami, where you will connect with your domestic flight home.
+Transfer to Havana and the airport for your flight to Atlanta, where you connect with your domestic flight home.
 B

 International Airfare & Taxes from Miami (MIA)